simoneb/simoneb.github.com/source/_posts/2013-04-21-labeling-trees-exercise-2.markdown

 MConstrainedBox(tree, new Box(200, 400)).Show();
 ```

-the result we obtain is the same we obtained using WPF
+the result we obtain is the same we obtained using WPF:

 ```
 Branch: